Weimaraner and Weimaraner Longhair

 Even in puppies, the front legs should look straight, parallel and sinewy when viewed in profile or from the front.
 The pasterns are also sinewy, but should have sufficient slope to act as the dog's shock absorbers.
 The front semi-hare shaped feet are firm and strong with light to dark grey nails and well pigmented pads.
 The hind feet should have no dewclaws.
 The forechest should be well developed.
 But the chest itself although not unduly broad, should have sufficient depth to reach almost to the elbows.
 The ribs should be long and well sprung without the ribcage looking as though it is barrel-shaped.

-The back is firm and muscular and of sufficient length to give the appearance of having a body longer than square with proportions of 12:11.
+The back is firm and muscular and of sufficient length to give the appearance of having a body longer than its height at withers in the proportions of 12:11.
 The croup is long and moderately sloped so the strong, well coated tail is lower set than other Utility Gundogs.
 But when the dog is alert or trotting, the profile picture of the back remaining level is completed by the tail which is carried level with the back or higher.
 The underline and belly rise slightly without being tucked up.

 From the rear, the upper thighs should look long, strong and well muscled.
 The lower thigh should be sinewy leading into strong hock joints and rear pasterns that are parallel and almost vertical.
 This allows the dog to have a ground covering, smooth trot with balanced reach and drive.
 But the soundness of the dog's gait also depends on the elbows working free of and parallel to the median plane of the body.